wences-sanchez/Knowledge-Base/pages/Terraform (highlights).md

 			  data.aws_vpc.default.id
 		- -
 		- -
-		- The plan command lets you see what Terraform will do before actually making any changes. #space
+		- The plan command lets you see what Terraform will do before actually making any changes. #ñspace
 		- -
 		- -
 		- When you’re done experimenting with Terraform, either at the end of this chapter, or at the end of future chapters, it’s a good idea to remove all of the resources you created so that AWS doesn’t charge you for them.
 Because Terraform keeps track of what resources you created, cleanup is simple.
-All you need to do is run the destroy command: #space
+All you need to do is run the destroy command: #ñspace
 		- -
 		- -
 		- How does the Terraform output specify the results? #card
 			- The output of the plan command is similar to the output of the diff command that is part of Unix, Linux, and git: anything with a plus sign (+) will be created, anything with a minus sign (–) will be deleted, and anything with a tilde sign (~) will be modified in place.
 		- -
 		- -
 		- Note that later in the book, you will continue to develop this example, so don’t delete the Terraform code!
 However, feel free to run destroy on the actual deployed resources whenever you want.
 After all, the beauty of infrastructure as code is that all of the information about those resources is captured in code, so you can re-create all of them at any time with a single command: terraform apply.
-In fact, you might want to commit your latest changes to Git so that you can keep track of the history of your infrastructure. #space
+In fact, you might want to commit your latest changes to Git so that you can keep track of the history of your infrastructure. #ñspace
 		- -
 		- -
-		- To actually create the Instance, run the terraform apply command: #space
+		- To actually create the Instance, run the terraform apply command: #ñspace
 		- -
 	- 3. How to Manage Terraform State
 		- -
-		- In other words, the output of the plan command is a diff between the code on your computer and the infrastructure deployed in the real world, as discovered via IDs in the state file. #space
+		- In other words, the output of the plan command is a diff between the code on your computer and the infrastructure deployed in the real world, as discovered via IDs in the state file. #ñspace
 		- -
 		- -
 		- Instead of using version control, the best way to manage shared storage for state files is to use Terraform’s built-in support for remote backends.
 A Terraform backend determines how Terraform loads and stores state.
 The default backend, which you’ve been using this entire time, is the local backend, which stores the state file on your local disk.
 Remote backends allow you to store the state file in a remote, shared store.
-A number of remote backends are supported, including Amazon S3; Azure Storage; Google Cloud Storage; and HashiCorp’s Terraform Cloud, Terraform Pro, and Terraform Enterprise. #space
+A number of remote backends are supported, including Amazon S3; Azure Storage; Google Cloud Storage; and HashiCorp’s Terraform Cloud, Terraform Pro, and Terraform Enterprise. #ñspace
 		- -
 		- -
 		- About port numbers #card